 As its name suggests, the D2030 has an easy-to-read digital LCD display.
 There are five temperature settings, a comfort-grip handle and an auto-clean mode.
 This iron’s biggest claim to fame, however, is its steaming abilities.
 The manufacturer touts that it churns out 30 percent... more steam than comparable irons, great for tackling those frustrating, set-in wrinkles.
 Owners agree that the steam is great, with a good spray option that gets clothing damp but doesn’t soak it.
 Some grouse that the water tank is too dark to see the water level easily, though, and a few others say the iron sometimes dribbles or spits water.

 The D2030 has a stainless-steel sole plate and comes with a one-year warranty.
 An automatic shut-off cools the iron if it is left inactive too long – that means just 30 seconds if the iron is left on the sole plate or sides, or eight minutes on the heel.

 03 of 08

 Cheaper irons are often plagued by reports that they don’t get hot enough, leak too much, or simply don’t iron smoothly.
-Users are much happier with the Sunbeam Steam Master GCSBCL-202, which they say is a reliable performer at a wallet-friendly price.
+Users are much happier with the Sunbeam Classic GCSBCL-317-000, which they say is a reliable performer at a wallet-friendly price.

-The Steam Master boasts more features than irons at similar price points.
-These include steam bursts for tough wrinkles and vertical steaming for hanging garments; a retractable power cord that stores easily in the iron’s base; and a leak-resistant... water chamber.
-Users can control the temperature using a dial mounted below the iron’s handle.
+The Sunbeam Classic has basic features, but it checks the important boxes.
+These include steam bursts for tough wrinkles and vertical steaming for hanging garments; an anti-drip water tank; and a self-clean setting.
+Users can control the temperature... using a slider mounted below the iron’s handle; steam controls are on top.
 All in all, reviewers are satisfied with performance and features, saying the iron steams well, glides easily and heats up quickly.
-Some say the retractable cord can be a bit tricky to use at times and wish for a bigger fill opening, however.
+Some do say they still have issues with leaks and wish for a bigger fill opening.

 04 of 08